EFred14/Milestone-One-Project/README.md

 # Milestone-One-Project
 ## LADY GAGA
 The Lady Gaga website was created to show a variety of skills obtained from The Code Institute’s Full-Stack Software Developer Program.
 During the program, a series of Milestone Projects are required.
 The First Milestone Project suggests creating a band page and requires students to utilize HTML, CSS, and other skills.
+It is a FrontEnd only site.
 Lady Gaga was selected for the project as she has recently been featured on various shows, in numerous publications, and starred in a film.
 The website showcases Lady Gaga and acts as a website for her fans.

 ## UX